Portuguese pavement: Future

 Portuguese pavement in Paulista Avenue, São Paulo in 2008.
+The pictured section has since been replaced with concrete sidewalks.

 In spite of its historical and cultural value, this type of pavement has raised concerns in recent times, particularly in regards to its accessibility.
 Portuguese pavement has been noted for being particularly slippery, a condition worsened by natural wear and tear as well as by rainy conditions, the latter of which also allows for the formation of puddles in more concave, worn-out sections.
 Other disadvantages include the propensity for weeds and moss to form in its cracks.
 The loosening of stones is also a relevant issue, making sidewalks covered by this type of pavement need constant maintenance and repair in order to avoid pedestrians from tripping.
 These qualities have often made transport for the elderly, wheelchair users, pregnant women and babies in strollers particularly difficult.
 Portuguese pavement is also especially harsh on some types of footwear.

 In Portugal, Porto completely replaced the traditional pavement of its city centre for granite blocks in 2005.

 In Brazil, São Paulo has almost completely replaced the Portuguese pavement sidewalks of Paulista Avenue with a cheaper, more regular type of concrete pavement since 2007.

 It can also be found around the Asunción Super Centro building in Asunción, Paraguay.